applicaster/latam-product-documentation/toolbox-cloud-pass/README.md

 ### What needs does it meet?

+- Authentication, authorization and logout.
+- Levels of authorization.
-- Handles the auhentication and authorization through TV Operators users DB.
+- - Seamless integration TV Operators users db.
-- Different levels of authorizarization through the user subscription

 ### When to use?